 VICE is written in a cohesive manner around a core set of objects.
 That is, VICE's implementation shares one library, with considerable overlap between relevant calculations (e.g. the multizone object makes use of the singlezone object, which makes use of the dataframe objects, and so on).
 The dataframe being the exception which is implemented in Cython, the majority of these objects are implemented in C, declared via typedef struct statements in the file vice/src/objects/objects.h.
 VICE's entire C library can be found in the directory vice/src/, and the major components of its python implementation in vice/core/.
 This includes the singlezone and multizone objects, the dataframe and all derived classes, the output and multioutput objects, and single stellar population routines in the vice/core/ssp/ subdirectory.
-The hierarchical file structure of these directories is designed to mirror one another.
-Separate from the VICE core is the yields module, in which all nucleosynthetic yield calculations are implemented, independent of the simulation features.
+The hierarchical file structure of these directories are designed to mirror one another.
+The yields module, however, is separate from the VICE core, and it implements all of the nucleosynthetic yield calculations, inependent of the chemical evolution model/simulation features.
+Those wishing to contribute to VICE are strongly encouraged to reach out to our contributors or to join us on Slack; we are happy to collaborate with those interested in extending VICE's capabilities!